OpenSILEX/phis-docs-community/docs/experimental-organization.md

 When agronomical objects of a map are selected, their attributes (alias within the experiment, crop specied, variety, modality, repetition) are displayed in a table under the map.

 ![map-visualization-selected](img/map-visualization_selected.png)

+#### Graphics from datasets

+Another feature provided by the `Map Visualization` menu is the possibility to plot graphics from datasets associated to an experiment.
+A first step is to select on the map agronomical objects (e.g. plots) as explained [above](../experimental-organization/#objects-selection).
+In order to order to create clear graphics,one should avoid selecting too many objects at the same time.
+At that point, a new section, **Dataset(s) Visualization (On selected plot(s))**, appears under the map where the objects have been selected.
+The second step is to select the variable of the dataset from which a graphic should be produced.
+An optionnal filter for the graphic creation enables the user to use only data from a specific time window to produce the desired graphic.

+`Quantitative Variable`.
+Mandatory field.
+Here is selected a variable of interest from a predefined list of all the variables defined in a given Phis instance.
+Variables can be selected only one at a time.
+If the selected variable is associated to no dataset linked to the present experiment, then no graphic is plotted.
+In the next Phis developments, variables associated a gien project or experimentation will be declared at the level of the project/experimentation.

+`Date Start`.
+Optionnal.
+First date from which variable values are used to produce a graphic.
+Variable values associated to a previous date will not appear in the graphic.

+`Date End`.
+Optionnal.
+Last date at which variable values are used to produce a graphic.
+Variable values associated to a later date will not appear in the graphic.

+The last step is to press the <span class="btn btn-primary">Search</span> button, which will lead to the creation of a graphic displaying according to a time axis the variable values associated to :

+- the agronomical objects selected on the map
+- the variable selected in the **Quantitative Variable** field
+- potentially the time window between **Date Start** and **Date End** if those fields have been filled out

+On the new graphic, the time is displayed on the abscissa axis and the variable on the ordinate axis.
+Each points of the same color are associated to the same agronomical object which is identified below the graphic by its URI.
+In future Phis developments, objects alias instead of URIs will be used as curve labels.
+Variable values and curve associated to an agronomical object can be masked by clicking on its associated curve label which at this point changes from black to grey.
+Clicking a second time on the label as the effect to show again the previously hidden curve.

 ## Documents